 - Opiates – 20 percent

 The data regarding opiate use among individuals who take their own lives is a few years old.
 The CDC believes the percentage of people with opiates in their systems that commit suicide has likely risen in the past two to three years, and perhaps significantly so.
-In some cases, the opiates associated with a suicide victim are appropriately prescribed medications (pain killers).
+In some cases, the opiates associated with a suicide victim have appropriately prescribed medications (pain killers).
 More often than not, opiates were obtained illegally and include heroin.
 In other cases, the opiates were obtained legally, but abused by the user.

 Gender and Suicide